Preventable Hospitalizations for Diabetes

 Prescription drug costs are a significant factor in the treatment and management of chronic conditions, including diabetes, but prescription drug pricing is often complicated and obscure.
 In an effort to increase prescription drug cost transparency, California requires prescription drug manufacturers to report drug price increases when certain thresholds are met or exceeded1.

-- In 2020, HCAI received price increase reports for 95 diabetes drugs2 and these drugs had a median 3-year percent WAC increase of 21.35%.
+- In 2023, HCAI received price increase reports for 11 diabetes drugs2 and these drugs had a median 3-year percent WAC increase of 19.1%.

 1 California Law stipulates that drug manufacturers are to report prescription drug price increases when the WAC of a prescription drug is increased 16 percent or more over the course of three years and the WAC is $40.00 or more for a course of therapy.
-Wholesale Acquisition Cost is defined in the U.S. Code as “…the manufacturer’s list price for [a] drug or biological to wholesalers or direct purchasers in the United States, not including prompt pay or other discounts, rebates or reductions in price…”
+WAC is defined in the U.S. Code as “…the manufacturer’s list price for [a] drug or biological to wholesalers or direct purchasers in the United States, not including prompt pay or other discounts, rebates or reductions in price…”

 2The diabetes drugs included in this analysis are based on the Nevada Department of Health and Human Services’ Essential Diabetes and Asthma Drug List.